gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.DirectoryInfoExt.md

 ## DirectoryInfoExt.GetAllMelonMods(this DirectoryInfo) Method

-(Cross-Game compatible) Returns all Files in this directory that reference MelonLoader.dll or MelonLoader.ModHandler.dll
+Returns all Files in this directory that reference MelonLoader.dll or MelonLoader.ModHandler.dll

 ```csharp
 public static System.IO.FileInfo[] GetAllMelonMods(this System.IO.DirectoryInfo directoryInfo);